Additional Voluntary Contributions

 another job and are unable to close a workplace pension scheme without setting up and enrolling employees onto another one.

 To make it clearer, and to avoid FSAVC selling in the future, the new pension rules 2018 have also stated that your employer must write to you in person with specific information on the workplace pension scheme.
-This must include how to leave the scheme, who runs the scheme and how much you and your employer have to contribute to it.
+This must add how to leave the scheme, who runs the scheme and how much you and your employer have to contribute to it.